 Zabbix web interface is written in PHP and allows us to configure the server, view gathered data and add hosts that we want to monitor.

-Before start using the web interface, we need to instal it.
+Before start using the web interface, we need to install it.

-On the first screen, you will we presented with a welcome message.
+On the first screen, you will be presented with a welcome message.
 Click

 Next step to continue.